Las-Mohamed/Terraform-Load_Balancer/README.md

 # Terraform-Load_Balancer-Azure
+Infrastructure including 2 Clusters

+1 - The first is deploying an nginx server through Cloud-Init

-Simple Load Balancer with 2 Vm's running nginx container through custom data script.
+2 - The second is deploying a Load Balancer with 2 Vm's running nginx container through custom data script.

-Secrets are stored in Key Vault.
+  -  Secrets are stored in Key Vault.